 If you were to go back to the 1050s, you would find disability also has a different meaning.
 However, not everyone had a singular view.
 Some people see disability as punishment for some sins.
-Others viewed disability as those with a closer relationship to god and a ticket to heaven sooner.
-Yet, some thought disability as a punishment for being born under the wrong ruling planet and zodiac.
+Others viewed disability as having a closer relationship to god and a ticket to heaven sooner.
+Yet, some thought disability was a punishment for being born under the wrong ruling planet and zodiac.
 Forgive them.
 They were less educated back then than we are now.

 At the time, those without access to work were living on the streets begging.
 There was a lot of pity for people with disability who were homeless.
-It became the community’s civic duty to help the poor and disabled people.
+It became the community’s civic duty to help the poor and disabled.
 The community arranged public funds to provide facilities for the poor to be looked after.
 That was the beginning of the views of disability as a charity.
-Much of that is felt and operated today.
+Much of that is felt and believed by some today.

 Today you can find that disability is not related to the fact that there’s a human condition.
 It has shifted into a more modern perspective that you are a physical human being; you’re just fine as you are.
 But your environment is the problem and not accommodating to your needs.
 Your environment should provide you access.
 Hence, your environment is disabling you.

 This belief took shape after the first war when many soldiers were injured and could no longer function in the environment that they used to.
 With the growing number of injured soldiers, society and the government needed to find ways to integrate them back into the community.
-After the war, new developments of inclusive buildings and new architectures started to take shape.
+After the war, new inclusive buildings and architectural developments started to take shape.

 Question: is the world you live in accommodating of your needs?
 If not, regardless of the degree of your hearing loss, you could be disabled.

 As far back as the 1500s, the laws protected people with disabilities.
 It was the society that was responsible for its citizens.
 It was a civic duty.
-Even at that time, people with disability were active participants in the society.
-However, work was the barrier because back then, employment was mainly physical labour and the only way to earn a living.
+Even at that time, people with disability were active participants in society.
+However, work was the barrier because employment was mainly physical labour and the only way to earn a living back then.
 People with disabilities had to get creative to find work.
-Or else they were living and begging on the streets.
+Or else they would be begging on the streets.

 Disability wasn’t only about the human body.
 It had to deal with your identity.
 Women, as a result of their gender, were considered to be disabled before the 19th century.
-Back then, anyone who could not participate fully in society by law would be regarded as disabled.
-As women were married, they became one with their husbands, and the husband was the decision-maker and had authority by law, making women disabled in doing anything other than domestic duties in their home away from society.
+Back then, anyone who could not participate fully in society by law would be considered disabled.
+As women were married, they became one with their husbands, and the husband was the decision-maker and had authority by law, making women disabled to do anything other than domestic duties in their home and having no way to interact in society.

-For 500 years after the early 1000s, medical influence associated with disability started to take shape.
-Although some people with a disability could live under the care of family and friends, religion and churches had their influence.
-The churches took to set up hospitals to treat the disabled and give shelter to those who didn’t have a home.
+For 500 years after the early 1000s, medical influenced the definition of disability started to take shape.
+Although some people with a disability could live under the care of family and friends, religion and churches also had their influence.
+The churches were set up as hospitals to treat the disabled and give shelter to those who didn’t have a home.
 Medical care started to integrate into the lives of people with disabilities.

-When belief shifted from a sense of punishment to a deformation of the body, treatment for disability became a norm.
-The desire was to fix the body to get it to the defined normal state.
+This was when the belief shifted from a sense of punishment to a deformation of the body.
+Treatment for disability became a norm to ‘fix’ people with disabilities.
+The desire was to fix the body to get it to the defined ‘normal’ state.
 Hospitals and medical institutions intervene with plenty of invalid solutions.
-Even though this perception appeared in the 18th century, we’re still starting to see this belief continue today.
+Even though this perception appeared in the 18th century, this belief continues today.

 Under the medical definition, any level of hearing loss would mean that you are disabled and require some medical intervention.
 The medical perception means you’re to cure your hearing loss.

-So I go back to the question, how much hearing loss does it take to be disabled.
+So I go back to the question, how much hearing loss does it take to be disabled?
 History tells us that it depends.
-Influences or society’s perception, beliefs and religion really define how you or others view your disability.
+Influences or society’s perception, beliefs and religion define how you or others view your disability.